Texas Bail Bond Agent Guide: Requirements and Steps

 1400 E 5th St

 While some investigation companies and private clients will be actively hiring, most work for private investigators is gained through referrals from past and current clients.
 For this reason, it is beneficial to meet with other PIs in the state and join local associations or clubs.
 If you are new in your career, you may also want to consider identifying a mentor or an apprenticeship program to gain experience and meet potential clients.
 Check out our Expert Interviews page for more advice.
 The Texas Association of Licensed Investigators is also a good place to start.

 Featured Bail Agents in Texas

 Listed below are some well-known and top-rated bail bond agencies throughout the state of Texas.
+According to the organization Professional Bail Agents of the United States (PBUS), there are 31 member agents in this state.
 You can use these listings to connect with bondsmen, network, and find work capturing fugitives.

 1 Stop Bail Bonds